SebSnr/SebSnr/README.md

 ### Welcome to my GitHub  👋

-🎓  Recently graduated with OpenClassRooms, I'm proud to present here all my different projects, particulary my last one : GROUPOMANIA
+🎓  Recently graduated with OpenClassRooms, I'm proud to present here all my different projects, particulary my last one : Groupomania

 🔨  Skills  🔨